surubro/WIFI-Captive-Portal/README.md

 # ESP8266 WiFi Captive Portal

+## Updates applied

+>[+] It is capturing usernames and passwords.

+>[+] bug fixes while compiling the solution on Arduino.

+>[+] It now requires password to access "PASS" page, password can be set as desired in the code, default password for .bin file is P@ssw0rd!

 ## Updates to be applied

 >[+] Option to add certificates to use HTTPS instead of HTTP.

->[+] Capture usernames and passwords.

->[+] bug fixes while compiling the solution on Arduino.

->[+] It'll requires password to access "PASS" page, password can be set as desired in the code, default password for .bin file is P@ssw0rd!

 ## Disclaimer